jiripetrlik/registry-viewer/README.md

 # Registry viewer

-Registry Viewer is web application for browsing Docker registries.
+Registry Viewer is a web application for browsing Docker registries.
-It uses version 2 of registry API and allows both authenticated and non authenticated login.
+It uses version 2 of the registry API and allows both authenticated and non authenticated login.
 By default the application displays form for registry url and authentication settings.
 However, it is possible to specify the login information at startup using environment properties.